At 3 months pregnant, you’re in the last month of your first trimester!

 The 3-month mark is quite a milestone.

-Your chances of pregnancy loss is a lot lower after this time.
+Your chances of pregnancy loss are a lot lower after this time.

 This means that it’s a good time to start thinking about a few other aspects of this exciting journey:

 Run any other necessary tests